brotherdetjr/temporta/README.md

 <details>
 <summary>Solution</summary>

-- 0:00 - You arrive at B. Set up the outbound portal.
+- 0:00 - You arrive at B. Set up the outbound portal[¹].
 Start moving towards C.
 - 1:00 - Halfway to C you stop and set up the inbound portal.
 Then Start moving towards A.
 - 3:00 - You arrive at A. Pick the item X, start moving towards B.
 - 4:00 - You arrive at B. Drop the item (it still has a little bit of time before it expires).
 Activate the time machine.
 Start moving towards C.